When to Donate?

 - Oscar Felker Memorial Fund: Provides scholarships to Temple youth for leadership training and trips that enhance the education of Temple members and their children.

-- Prayer Book Fund: For the purchase of prayer books.
+- Sigmund Mayer, Jr. Fund: For the purchase of prayer books.

 - Stanley and Phyllis Nehmer Special Events Fund: Supports special Temple events that expand Judaic knowledge, social interaction, continuing education, and enrichment through the arts.